 However, these decentralizing forces were accompanied by centralizing elements as the Internet developed from decentralized digital services of Web1 (e.g., read-only, self-hosted websites and email, etc.) and transitioned to the centralized platforms of Web2 (e.g., read-and-write platforms managed by corporate intermediaries, such as Facebook, Twitter, Amazon, etc.).
 These platforms consolidated Internet ownership and economic value, resulting in monopolistic practices at the expense of users.
 Likewise, the existing financial system heavily relies on intermediaries.
-This current intermediary-based system excludes a significant portion of the global population from accessing financial services.15
+This current intermediary-based system excludes a significant portion of the global population from accessing financial services.

 The next evolution of the Internet, often called Web3, will be a read-write-own network.
-This read-write-own Internet aims to create systems that incentivize distributed ownership, user empowerment, and participant cooperation without the need to trust or rely on centralized intermediaries.16 DeFi is one example of this new paradigm.
+This read-write-own Internet aims to create systems that incentivize distributed ownership, user empowerment, and participant cooperation without the need to trust or rely on centralized intermediaries.
+DeFi is one example of this new paradigm.
 It allows users to retain complete control over their assets while avoiding the need to rely on intermediaries.
 DeFi is, therefore, a crucial component of the Web3 economy that supports fair access to financial services, ownership or participation interests in these services, and improved market efficiencies.

 DeFi is a subset of a broader category of decentralized services (including social media, messaging, digital commerce, digital identity, etc.) that focuses on offering financial services.
-The term 'DeFi' refers to the ecosystem of applications and protocols enabled by blockchain technology to provide digital and open access to financial services without a single intermediary or small group of intermediaries controlling the system offering the financial service.
-By removing the 'middlemen,' DeFi holds the promise of lowering access barriers to a multitude of financial services, reducing fees that had inhibited participation in traditional financial activities, and enhancing overall individual financial sovereignty and opportunity.17
+The term 'DeFi' refers to the ecosystem of applications and protocols enabled by blockchain technology to provide digital and open access to financial services without a single intermediary or small group of intermediaries controlling the system offering the financial services, reducing fees that had inhibited participation in traditional financial activities, and enhancing overall individual financial sovereignty and opportunity.